yannickl/SnappingStepper/README.md

 override func viewDidLoad() {
   super.viewDidLoad()

-  // Configure the stepper like an UIStepper.
+  // Configure the stepper like any other UIStepper.
 For example:
   //
   // stepper.continuous   = true
   // stepper.autorepeat   = true